Eben Etzebeth ban: How many games could Springboks lock miss after red card for eye gouge?

 Etzebeth is the third South Africa lock shown a straight red card this November.
 Lood de Jager was dismissed in the win over France and subsequently given a four-match ban, reduced to three after completing “tackle school”, while Franco Mostert’s sending off against Italy was overturned by a disciplinary committee.

-“I’m sure he didn’t mean to do that on purpose and I don’t want that to be the highlight of the game,” Springboks captain Siya Kolisi told TNT Sports of the incident.
+“I’m sure he didn’t mean to do that on purpose and I don’t want that to be the highlight of the game,” Springboks captain Siya Kolisi told TNT Sports.

 “The only way a team can get better is play the best, so next year after facing this they will be better.
 The Wales people are fighting people and we’ve been through this too after 2015, so it can get better.”

-South Africa head coach Rassie Erasmus added in his post-match press conference: “I don’t know what I can say that won’t be controversial.
+Erasmus added in his post-match press conference: “I don’t know what I can say that won’t be controversial.
 It didn’t look good.
 It justified the red card.
-How it happened and why it happened, whether it was provoked, I’m not sure.
-But the optics were correct."
+How it happened and why it happened, whether it was provoked, I’m not sure.”

 Join our commenting forum